-For the first time since June, the number of projected COVID-19 deaths in the US is decreasing
+For the first time since June, the number of projected Covid-19 deaths in the US is decreasing

 Alaska’s Yukon-Koshokwim Health Corp. announced Wednesday that it was preparing for the possibility of rationing services due to a surge in Covid-19.

-“We’re doing the best for every single patient, regardless of what resources are available at any given time,” chief of staff Dr. Ellen Hodges said in a written statement.
+“We’re doing the best for every single patient, regardless of what resources are available at any given time,” chief of staff Dr. Ellen Hodges said.
 “Unfortunately, however, as a result of the current surge in Covid-19 cases requiring hospitalization and limited resources statewide, we are now in a position of making these difficult decisions on a daily basis.”

 West Virginia Gov. Jim Justice said Wednesday that he believes the state is in the “eye of the storm,” and urged residents to get vaccinated to help decrease the surge.